123researcher/IIITD-Research/README.md

 # IIITD-Research
-# to develop a model/system for aspect based Sentiment Analysis on the Sentihood dataset.
+## to develop a model/system for Aspect Based Sentiment Analysis on the Sentihood dataset.